Skip to main content

 • range_end_datetime

-The correlation id (uniqueidentifier) is an output parameter and needs to be saved somewhere (e.g. msgraph_correlations) so it can be used to synchronize the same date time range with the received delta token in the future.
-The task could look like this:
+The correlation ID (unique identifier) is an output parameter and needs to be saved somewhere (for example, as msgraph_correlations) so it can be used to synchronize the same date time range with the received delta token in the future.

 set @correlation_id = null